 The best choice for US students, those traveling for only a semester or year or those planning to enroll directly in an international institution and pursue a complete career, is to try to apply for and receive federal loans.
 Unfortunately non-US students are ineligible for federal financial aid.
 But for US students, federal loans should always be the first option because they offer both subsidized and unsubsidized loans, a 6 month grace period if student falls beneath halftime enrollment, fixed interest rates, grace period while student is still enrolled, deferment options, extended repayment types, and the possibility to receive tax benefits of up to 2500 without itemizing.
 Federal loans often time come as Stafford Subsidized or Unsubsidized and Parent Plus Loans.
 The difference between a subsidized and unsubsidized loan is that with a subsidized loan the government is paying your incurred interest during the duration of your student career, whereas with an unsubsidized loan interest charges begin automatically.
 Parent Plus Loans are federal loans that are geared towards parents so that the responsibility is fully on their shoulder and not on the student's.
 There is the possibility that a student can be offered one, two, or all three of the above mentioned.
 The FAFSA application is not required for private loans however for specific study abroad loans it is often requested.

 The second best option, for both US and international students, is choosing to take out a study abroad loan (US students abroad) or an international student loan (non-US students studying in the US).
 The benefit of going with this type of student loan for international students and study abroad students is that they can borrow up to the total cost of attendance minus any other financial aid, get competitive rates, complete an easy online application, and get initial approval within weeks.
-Students are also encouraged to apply for these study abroad loans and international student loans because many of them are given a 6 month grace period after graduation if they have a cosigner with very good credit history.
+Depending on the lender, many students are given a 6 month grace period after graduation if they have a loan that requires a cosigner and their cosigner has very good credit history.
 The best part is that it is approved by thousands of schools and you can find an extensive list on our Eligible School List.
 If your school is listed here, then you are eligible for our student loans.
 You'll be able to use our comparison tool which will allow you to easily find information on lenders, the schools that they work with, and then you can begin your application online.

 As previously stated, US students studying abroad or choosing to enroll directly in an international university will want to first apply for the FAFSA.
 The federal deadline normally falls at the end of June, however often times universities and states provide their own deadlines in order to award separate university and state aid - sometimes it can be as early as February so be sure to double check!